 Personalized Cancer Testing in Carmel, IN

-Early Detection, Personalized Treatment of Cancer and Chemosensitivity Testing.
-Health and wellness of Carmel Provide Personalized Cancer Testing.
-It Detects and Diagnose Early Cancers and Monitoring of Existing Cancers.
-Check our Best Specials and Prices.
+Health and Wellness of Carmel Provides Early Detection, Personalized Treatment of Cancer and Chemosensitivity Testing.
+Get Diagnosis for Early Cancers and Monitoring of Existing Cancers.
 Call (317) 720-3824 to Schedule a Consultation Today.

 These tests can… detect early signs of a developing cancer, help to monitor existing cancers and produce an individual profile of which cancer drugs and which natural substances can be used to achieve the best treatment outcome.

 We offer general assays for CTC’s and for specific cancers, including breast, colorectal, prostate, malignant melanoma and sarcomas.
 CTC’s are breakaway cells from a primary cancer site which enter the blood stream and can circulate with the potential to spread the disease to distant organs.
 These cells can be isolated and identified, and there is growing interest in their detection for the following purposes:

 - The early detection and diagnosis of new cancers

 - Prognosis – providing information about the risk of recurrence of a current or old cancer

 - People who want to actively engage in reducing their risk of developing cancer in the future

 - People with an increased risk of cancer e.g. due to family history or lifestyle/environmental issues who want the opportunity to engage in a screening program for early detection and diagnosis.